Kdecherf/shaarli-plugin-buffer/README.md

 The profile id can be retrieved from the attribute `data-id` in the account switcher of Buffer.

-**Note:** this plugin is really simple, does not handle exceptions and could be improved.
+**Note:** this plugin is really stupid, does not handle exceptions, silently fails and could be improved.